CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

    -  This is the file describing the image names, locations in the 96-well plate, and doses.

-   -  Select the ‘View output settings’ button in the bottom left corner of the screen.

-   -  Set the ‘Default Input Folder’ to the location of the Translocation\_doses\_and\_controls.csv” file located in the “TranslocationData” folder within the exercise folder
+   -  Click the file selection box next to "Metadata file name" line and navigate to the location of the TranslocationData folder on your computer, then select the **Translocation_doses_and_controls.csv** file within.

 -  Return to the ‘Metadata’ module and press ‘Update’.
 You should now see a number of columns in the Metadata window.

    -  If you examine the metadata matching, you can see that  “Well” is selected from both drop-downs under “CSV Metadata” and “Image Metadata”.
 This indicates that the information stored in the CSVs "Well" column should be matched to the well metadata values obtained from the filename in the first extraction step.

--  Next to the setting labeled “Metadata data type”, select “Choose for each” from the drop-down.
+-  Next to the setting labeled “Metadata data type”, make sure “Choose for each” is selected from the drop-down.
 For the “Dose” metadata, select “Float” as the data type.
 Leave the remaining metadata at the default “Text” values.

 -  Click on the *NamesAndTypes* module, which is the third module in the Input module panel; this module allows you to assign a meaningful name to each image by which other modules will refer to it.

--  For the “Assign a name to” setting, select “Images matching rules” from the drop-down list to identify the GFP images.

-   -  From the new settings that appear underneath, enter “w1” in the text box to the right of the [File][Does][Contain] drop-downs.

-   -  For the “Name to assign these images” setting, enter “rawGFP” as a descriptive name for future reference in later steps.

--  Click the “Add another image” button to identify the DNA images.

-   -  From the new settings that appear underneath, enter “w2” in the text box to the right of the [File][Does][Contain] drop-downs.

-   -  For the “Name to assign these images” setting, enter “rawDNA” as a descriptive name for future reference in later steps.
+-  Note how the images are assigned to channels: images containing "w1" in their file name are assigned to the name "rawGFP", while those with "w2" are assigned "rawDNA".

 -  Click the “Update” button below the divider to display a table that shows each channel pair matched up for the 26 wells in the assay.

 2) **Identifying the nuclei as the “primary objects” that you will analyze**

-We want to find the primary object of interest, in this case the cell nucleus, in each cell in each image we are analyzing.

--  Click on the |Inline03| button located on the bottom left of the interface.
-A window titled “Add modules” will appear so you can add your first Analysis module to the new pipeline.
-(NOTE: you can skip this bullet point and the next one if using the provided "Translocation_start.cppipe" pipeline as it already contains an IdentifyPrimaryObjects module).

--  Click on *Object Processing* and then select the module *IdentifyPrimaryObjects*; this module identifies objects in an image by detecting the foreground and then separating touching regions.
-   Click the “+ Add to Pipeline” button and then close the “Add modules” window.

-   -  Please note that the “Add modules” window may obscure the pipeline panel and prevent you from seeing the module just added.
-If this is the case, the “Add modules” window can be moved to a different area of the screen with the mouse.

--  For the “Select the input image” setting, chose “rawDNA” from the drop-down list.
-For the “Name the primary objects to be identified” setting, enter “Nuclei” as a descriptive name, which we will refer to them as, in later steps.

 Now that the module inputs and outputs are set up, in your module, the remaining settings need to be adjusted to best detect the nuclei.
 The